DRDO light tank

-The DRDO light tank(डीआरडीओ लाइट टैंक बनाएँ) is a tracked amphibious light tank developed in India by DRDO.
-It is based on the "Sarath" chassis, a licensed variant of the Soviet BMP infantry fighting vehicle.
+The DRDO light tank or BMP-1 light tank is a tracked amphibious light tank developed in India by DRDO to carry high-caliber weapons without sacrificing mobility.
+It is based on the "Sarath" chassis, a licensed variant of the Soviet BMP-1.
 It was built by the Ordnance Factory Medak with a French GIAT TS-90 turret and 105 mm gun.
-This was an experimental vehicle, designed to carry high-caliber weapons without sacrificing mobility.
+The project was ultimately shelved due to lack of interest from the army.